Free U.S. shipping on orders $45+ · Subscribe & save

 A Pouch Built for Longer Sessions

 This is where Roon fills a specific gap in the market.
-Roon is a zero-nicotine sublingual pouch built around a four-compound stack: 40mg caffeine, L-Theanine, Theacrine, and Methylliberine.
+Roon is a zero-nicotine sublingual pouch built around a four-compound stack: 80mg caffeine, 60mg L-Theanine, 25mg Methylliberine (Dynamine™), and 5mg Theacrine (TeaCrine™).

-The caffeine dose is deliberately low, just enough to initiate alertness without triggering jitters or hand tremors.
-L-Theanine smooths the onset.
-And the two compounds missing from every other gaming pouch on this list, Theacrine and Methylliberine, extend the active window to 4 to 6 hours of sustained focus.
-That's two to three full matches without re-dosing and without the cognitive rollercoaster.
+The caffeine dose is comparable to a cup of coffee (~80mg), but L-Theanine smooths the onset and the sustained-release compounds prevent the jitters and hand tremors that raw caffeine can cause.
+And the two compounds missing from every other gaming pouch on this list, Theacrine and Methylliberine, extend the active window to 6 to 8 hours of sustained focus.
+That's an entire session without re-dosing and without the cognitive rollercoaster.
 For focus pouches for gamers, that duration is unmatched.

 Roon's stack has been associated with 11.5% faster reaction time, which in a game where milliseconds separate a trade kill from a lost round, is not a trivial number.
 As a reaction time pouch, Roon delivers where other products fall short.